vaeinoe/moraydular/powerbus/README.md

 ## Ordering and Building Notes ##

-The .dip file contains the PCB design in DipTrace format.
+The file moraydular_powerbus.dip contains the PCB design in DipTrace format.
 The Gerber files are confirmed to pass checks for Seeedstudio, 5x20cm 2-layer PCB.
 They will probably work fine as-is for Itead, Tinysine, Elecrow and other prototype PCB services.
 Consider spending extra for 2+ oz copper traces for improved performance.

 Populating the PCB should be relatively straightforward.
 Some notes: